 Campgrounds near Manitou Springs and Pikes Peak

 Head west of Colorado Springs via Highway 24 and you’ll very quickly pass the exit for the artsy town of Manitou Springs.
-Its strollable streets and ample tourist attractions welcome visitors year round.
+Its fun streets and ample tourist attractions welcome visitors year-round.
 Continue west of Manitou and you immediately start climbing Ute Pass, which offers exits for Cascade and the Pikes Peak Highway, as well as Green Mountain Falls.
 Combined, these three El Paso County towns offer four great campgrounds between them.
 A couple of the favorites near Manitou Springs include:

 As far as RV parks go this one is a treat.
-It’s nestled in the center of Manitou Springs on Fountain Creek, only a ten minute walk to the plethora of eclectic shops in downtown.
+It’s nestled in the center of Manitou Springs on Fountain Creek, only a ten-minute walk to the plethora of eclectic shops downtown.
 Pikes Peak RV Park features both 30 and 50 amp electric hookups with nightly and weekly rates available in the summer.
 Monthly discounts are offered in the fall through spring.
-Campers can use restrooms, showers and laundry on-site.
+Campers can use restrooms, showers, and laundry on-site.
 Tall trees and wildlife provide an alpine ambiance, as does the quick access to the Pikes Peak Highway.

 - Closest town: Manitou Springs (1mi); Colorado Springs (5mi)